zoubohao/Deepurify/README.md

   --bin_suffix BIN_SUFFIX
                         The bin suffix of MAG files.
   -db DB_FOLDER_PATH, --db_folder_path DB_FOLDER_PATH
-                        The path to the database folder.
+                        The path of database folder.
 By default, if no path is provided (i.e., set to None), it is expected that the environment variable
                         'DeepurifyInfoFiles' has been set to point to the appropriate folder.
 Please ensure that the 'DeepurifyInfoFiles' environment variable is correctly configured if the path is not explicitly provided.
   --gpu_num GPU_NUM     The number of GPUs to be used can be specified.
 Defaults to 1.
 If you set it to 0, the code will utilize the CPU.
-However, please note
+However, please
-                        that using the CPU can result in significantly slower processing speed.
-It is recommended to provide at least one GPU (>= GTX-1060-6GB) for accelerating the speed.
+                        note that using the CPU can result in significantly slower processing speed.
+It is recommended to provide at least one GPU (>=
+                        GTX-1060-6GB) for accelerating the speed.
+  --cuda_device_list CUDA_DEVICE_LIST [CUDA_DEVICE_LIST ...]
+                        The gpu id that you want to apply.
+You can set '0 1' to use gpu0 and gpu1.
+The code would auto apply GPUs if it is None.
+Default to None.
   --batch_size_per_gpu BATCH_SIZE_PER_GPU
                         The batch size per GPU determines the number of sequences that will be loaded onto each GPU.
-This parameter is only applicable if the
-                        --gpu_num option is set to a value greater than 0.
+This parameter is only applicable if the --gpu_num option is set to a value greater than 0.
 The default value is 4, meaning that one sequences will be loaded per GPU batch.
 The batch size for CPU is 4.
   --each_gpu_threads EACH_GPU_THREADS
-                        The number of threads per GPU (or CPU) determines the parallelism level during the contigs' inference stage.
-If the value of gpu_num is greater than 0, each GPU will have a set number of threads to do inference.
-Similarly, if gpu_num is set to 0 and the code will run on CPU, the specified number of threads will be used.
+                        The number of threads per GPU (or CPU) determines the parallelism level during contigs' inference stage.
+If the value of --gpu_num is greater than 0, each GPU will have a set number of threads to do inference.
+Similarly, if --gpu_num is set to 0 and the code will run on CPU, the specified number of threads will be used.
 By default, the number of threads per GPU or CPU is set to 1.
 The
                         --batch_size_per_gpu value will be divided by the number of threads to determine the batch size per thread.
   --overlapping_ratio OVERLAPPING_RATIO
-                        The overlapping_ratio is a parameter used when the length of a contig exceeds the specified --cut_seq_length.
+                        The --overlapping_ratio is a parameter used when the length of a contig exceeds the specified --cut_seq_length.
 By default, the overlapping ratio is set to 0.5.
 This means that when a contig is longer than the --cut_seq_length, it will be split into overlapping subsequences with 0.5 overlap between consecutive subsequences.
   --cut_seq_length CUT_SEQ_LENGTH
-                        The cut_seq_length parameter determines the length at which a contig will be cut if its length exceeds this value.
+                        The --cut_seq_length parameter determines the length at which a contig will be cut if its length exceeds this value.
 The default setting is 8192, which is also the maximum length allowed during training.
 If a contig's length surpasses this threshold, it will be divided into smaller subsequences with lengths equal to or less than the cut_seq_length.
   --mag_length_threshold MAG_LENGTH_THRESHOLD
                         The threshold for the total length of a MAG's contigs is used to filter generated MAGs after applying single-copy genes (SCGs).
                         The default threshold is set to 200,000, which represents the total length of the contigs in base pairs (bp).
 MAGs with a total contig length equal to or greater than this threshold will be considered for further analysis or inclusion, while MAGs with a total contig length below the threshold may be filtered out.
   --num_process NUM_PROCESS
                         The maximum number of threads will be used.
 All CPUs will be used if it is None.
 Defaults to None --topk_or_greedy_search {topk,greedy}
                         Topk searching or greedy searching to label a contig.
 Defaults to "topk".
-  --topK_num TOPK_NUM   During the top-k searching approach, the default behavior is to search for the top-k nodes that exhibit the highest cosine similarity
+  --topK_num TOPK_NUM   During the top-k searching approach, the default behavior is to search for the top-k nodes that exhibit the highest cosine
-                        with the contig's encoded vector.
+                        similarity with the contig's encoded vector.
 By default, the value of k is set to 3, meaning that the three most similar nodes in terms of cosine similarity will be considered for labeling the contig.
 Please note that this parameter does not have any effect when using the greedy search approach (topK_num=1).
 Defaults to 3.
   --temp_output_folder TEMP_OUTPUT_FOLDER
                         The temporary files generated during the process can be stored in a specified folder path.
-By default, if no path is provided (i.e., set to None), the temporary files will be stored in the parent folder of the '--input_path' location.
+By default, if no path is provided
+                        (i.e., set to None), the temporary files will be stored in the parent folder of the '--input_path' location.
 However, you have the option to specify a different folder path to store these temporary files if needed.
-  --model_weight_path MODEL_WEIGHT_PATH
-                        The path of the model weight.
-(In database folder) Defaults to None.
-  --taxo_vocab_path TAXO_VOCAB_PATH
-                        The path of taxon vocabulary.
-(In database folder) Defaults to None.
-  --taxo_tree_path TAXO_TREE_PATH
-                        The path of the taxonomic tree.
-(In database folder) Defaults to None.
 ```
 Please run 'deepurify clean -h' for more details.